waterlink/property-based-testing-talk/script.md

 - so you will have to use Ports & Adapters architecture,
 - that allows you to use different adapter for the same interface,
 - which could be a `Fake`, `In-Memory`, `File-Based`, etc.

+- Such `Fake` implementations doesn't have to always be fast and always return success.
+Actually this is pretty useful to instruct them to be slow, return timeouts and failures in specific properties to see how your code handles that.
+- Additionally, this will actually make you handle these cases.
+I rarely see code, that uses database directly having any error handling if database goes away, or just too slow.
+- This way PBT makes you think more about unhappy paths, as opposed to thinking only about happy paths in typical EBT.
+- It makes it painful to ignore corner cases.

+### PBT as a monitoring tool in production

+- You can really re-use properties to run checks on your real production data continuously.
+- This way PBT are much more useful then EBT,
+- since what is important in PBT is important in production.

+## How PBT and TDD play together?